In [1]:

 Adding more inputs and outputs by force

-It can happen that propositions declared as output are ommited in the aig circuit (either because they are not part of the specification, or because they do not appear in the winning strategy).
+It can happen that propositions declared as output are omitted in the aig circuit (either because they are not part of the specification, or because they do not appear in the winning strategy).
 In that case those values can take arbitrary values.

 For instance so following constraint mention o1 and i1, but those atomic proposition are actually unconstrained (F(...
 U x) can be simplified to Fx).
 Without any indication, the circuit built will ignore those variables: